 The Mobilities Reading Group discusses work related to mobilities, ranging from classics like Bergson’s Creative Evolution (1919) to fresh off the press pieces, such as ‘Mobilizing the new mobilities paradigm’ (Sheller & Urry 2016).
 We read published work and work in progress, anything related to mobilities, any discipline.
 Meetings take place every second Wednesday 4-5pm in the Mobilities Lab (Bowland North B37).
 Everyone’s welcome, anytime, on a regular or one-off basis, Skype if you are not in Lancaster.
 Please send questions/suggestions to Aurora Trujillo.
 Previous readings can be found in the posts below.

-If you have any questions, or any future suggestions for what the group should read, please message email@example.com for more information and advice.
+If you have any questions, or any future suggestions for what the group should read, please message email@example.com.

 Reading Group Blog Updates